TERMS & CONDITIONS

 WHO MAY ENTER

-(a) uploading their film to Vimeo as a private video;
+(a) uploading their film to a sharing platform (such as Google Drive, Dropbox, WeTransfer);

-(b) completing the online entry form via the MobileMuster Competition website (mobilemuster.com.au/competition).
-The entry form requires Entrants to provide the Vimeo password for, or private link to, the film and to upload a minimum of three still images from their film.
+(b) completing the online entry form via the MobileMuster Competition website (mobilemuster.com.au/education/filmcompetition).
+The entry form requires Entrants to provide the video link to the film and to upload a minimum of three still images from their film.

 8. Entrants are responsible for ensuring that:

-(a) the Vimeo link works.
+(a) the video link and files works.
 In terms of video format, high resolution MP4 is preferred.
-However, if you run into any difficulties visit the ‘uploading’ section of their Help Centre https://help.vimeo.com/hc/en-us/categories/201496018-Uploading-to-Vimeo; and

-9. By entering the Competition, Entrants acknowledge that (or in the case of an entry submitted on behalf of a minor, group or class, then the parent, guardian or teacher acknowledges that) in addition to these Terms and Conditions, they have read and agree to be bound by Vimeo’s Terms of Service Agreement, available from Vimeo’s website at https://vimeo.com/terms.
+9. By entering the Competition, Entrants acknowledge that (or in the case of an entry submitted on behalf of a minor, group or class, then the parent, guardian or teacher acknowledges that) in addition to these Terms and Conditions.

 11. AMTA accepts no responsibility for any entry form or film that is submitted after the Cut Off Date or not uploaded correctly or which is otherwise damaged.
 AMTA may refuse to accept any entry that it considers contains discriminatory, defamatory or inappropriate content or which is otherwise not suitable for an audience under 18 years of age.
 We recommend that Entrants complete their entry submission well ahead of the Cut Off Date to allow for unforeseen issues that may arise.